Last updated: March 30, 2026

 Alcoholic DementiaAssociated with white and grey matter loss

-Alcoholic HallucinosisA rare complication with, but very characteristic if present.
-Can be permanent if it is not treated and persists for months.
+Alcoholic HallucinosisA rare complication, but very characteristic if present.
+It can be permanent if untreated.
 Presents with derogatory auditory hallucinations in the presence of a clear sensorium.
-The patient may be distressed (they are unpleasant and cause much anxiety to the patient).
+The patient may be distressed – they are unpleasant and cause much anxiety.
 Treated with antipsychotics

 Alcohol-induced depressive symptomsOccurs in 80% of alcohol dependence.
 1/3 male and 1/2 female dependent patients experience it.
 15% of alcoholics die by suicide.

 Alcohol-induced Psychotic disorder (including Othello’s Syndrome)Common in alcoholics.
 Othello’s syndrome is delusions of infidelity (of jealousy) of a significant other.
-Very difficult to treat and if attempts do not work divorce is advised.
-Can lead to homicide.
+Very difficult to treat, and if attempts do not work, divorce is advised.
+It can lead to homicide.

 Medical complications of alcohol use